L-Gaudet/BlocklyQL/design2.md

 ## The Database

-The database we will use will be help on a cloud service which can be accessed using the blockly api.
+The database we will use will be hosted on a cloud service which will be connected to the blockly program using their API.
 The database will be composed of three premade tables, normalized to the third normal form.
-Each table will contain a number of attributes and some pre existing entries so that the user is able to interact with the data and create queries of their own.
+Each table will contain a number of attributes and some pre-existing entries so that the user is able to interact with the data and create queries of their own.